BoberCoder0/TrafficGo/README.md

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
-- `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `Windows`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
 - `android`: Android mobile platform.
 Needs Android SDK.
+- `ios` : There is no support.

+> [!IMPORTANT]
+> If you want to add support for other platforms, feel free to use my project.For all questions: samatohasanoff@yandex.ru

 ## Gradle